greg-raven/hdc/_posts/2023-10-13-woman-on-a-bicycle-was-struck-by-a-motorcycle-as-she-crossed-d-street-in-victorville.md

 No additional information was available and the Victorville Police Department is handling the investigation into the collision.

-Source: Victor Valley News Group, vvng.com/woman-on-a-bicycle-was-struck-by-a-motorcycle-as-she-crossed-d-street-in-victorville/
+Source: Victor Valley News Group (VVNG.com), vvng.com/woman-on-a-bicycle-was-struck-by-a-motorcycle-as-she-crossed-d-street-in-victorville/